bananarama92/FBC-fork/_INDEX.md

 ### Anti-cheat

-BCE can be set to prevent certain console-based cheats from impacting your character and allows you to optionally blacklist detected bad actors automatically.
+FBC can be set to prevent certain console-based cheats from impacting your character and allows you to optionally blacklist detected bad actors automatically.

 ### Customizable automated expressions

-BCE has an expression animator that replaces the game's default animator.
+FBC has an expression animator that replaces the game's default animator.
 It uses both the arousal meter, and messages posted in chat, and respects manual changes you make to your face (not overriding them every 2 seconds like the game's own face animator).

 Yield control of manual expressions back to the automator by using the chat command `/r`, or you can choose which part of your face to give back e.g. `/r eyes`.